 Marvin: I always look for curiosity, what your other areas of interest are, and what your passion projects are.
 What is it that gets you out of bed in the morning, what is it that you like to do?
 A lot of really good developers I worked with are musicians.
-They like to make music, they are curious about electronic music, or they’re curious about culinary or whatever – they have outside interests that are more diverse.
+They like to make music, they make electronic music, or they’re curious about culinary or whatever – they have diverse outside interests.

 I think finding people that just have a raw talent that need to be paired up.
 It’s not that different in the trades.
-Growing up, my grandfather was a pipefitter, my dad was a pipefitter, my brother was a pipefitter.
+Growing up, my grandfather worked as a pipefitter, my dad worked as a pipefitter, my brother worked as a pipefitter.
 You get an apprenticeship, and then you have a journeyman paired up with you from the beginning.
 Create that type of mindset with developers, where you have somebody who’s more experienced that can bring junior people onto the team, mentor them and coach them, and help them learn and grow.

-Roxanne: AgileThought has a program like that.
-They have a Junior ITA program where they bring in a group of 30 or so new grads and they train them, they give them that 2 to 4 years experience.
+Roxanne: AgileThought’s Junior ITA program, where they bring in a group of 30 or so new grads and they train them, is amazing.
+It actually gives them that 2 to 4 years experience.
 If they stay, great, if they don’t, also great, then they have that experience.
 I think we definitely need more programs like that.
 How do you feel about programs like LaunchCode and Suncoast Developers Guild?

 Marvin: I think they’re great.
 Anything that encourages opportunities to learn about technology helps the ecosystem in the community.